31 December 2006

 6. True energy is not something you possess and utilize, it is something you connect to and obey.

 7. "Energy is eternal delight" (William Blake).
 The enemy of energy is self.
 Self is the product of objectification – the hoarding of energy (the refusal to give as good as you get) to such a degree that it separates and condenses.
 Self can only operate forcefully.
 It is heavy, dull and anathema to any natural process.
-It always puts itself first, hence the Taoist instruction: Forget self and become one with the Tao.
+It always puts itself first, hence the Taoist injunction: Forget self and become one with the Tao.

 8. The energy that issues from your right hand is generated in the left leg (cross-energy).